Magdalen Street

-Thornton's Bookshop opened in Magdalen Street in 1835 and was located here until 1840, and again from 1853 to 1863.
+Thornton's Bookshop opened on Magdalen Street in 1835 and was located here until 1840, from 1853 to 1863.

 St Giles' Fair, held at the beginning of September each year and mainly in St Giles' to the north, extends into Magdalen Street.
 During the 1930s, the poet John Betjeman noted that:

 It is about the biggest fair in England.
 The whole of St Giles' and even Magdalen Street by Elliston and Cavell's right up to and beyond the War Memorial, at the meeting of the Woodstock and Banbury roads, is thick with freak shows, roundabouts, cake-walks, the whip, and the witching waves.